Skip to Main Content

 Document icon for Zotero Connector shown in a browser.

-Image: Document icon for Zotero Connector shown in a browser.
-Permission not needed for educational purposes.
+Image: Document icon for Zotero Connector shown in a web browser.
+Permission granted for educational use.

 The Save to Zotero button will import the PDF into your Zotero library and automatically add whatever bibliographic information it can identify.
 In general, to help it identify as much information as possible, it is best to add the publication from its own journal or database page, if possible.